 Small talk gets a bad wrap, but it’s actually a big part of helping break the ice.
 Try making small talk with someone on your bus, or by sending a text to a friend.
 Yep, it might feel super awkward at first, but these small interactions can help you feel less alone and isolated.

 What are you into – video games, music, books?
 Joining a club is an awesome way to meet and connect with like-minded people.

 Check out your school or local community centre to see if they run any groups you might vibe on.

 Another option is Meetup.
 It brings together people who enjoy similar things or activities, whether that be fitness, photography, tech or, well … pretty much anything.
 And it’s free!

 3. Get active

-4. Get online
+4. Jump online

 The ReachOut Forums are a supportive, safe and anonymous space where people care about what’s happening for you, because they’ve been there, too.
 Check them out here.

-Try to challenge yourself to get out and socialise at least once a week.
-Make a note in your diary of at least one regular weekly social activity, and plan your time so that you don’t forget it.
+Sometimes when you’re in a loneliness spiral, you might start turning down opportunities to hang out without even realising it.
+Challenge yourself to get out and socialise at least once a week.
+Plan at least one regular weekly social activity, and organise your time so that you don’t forget it.